 3. Missing Alt Tags

 It flags pages where images are inserted without Alt Text.
-Google can’t read images; instead, its algorithms go through what the Image Alt text presents to index it.
-So, it’s very necessary to fix these errors, and I write custom Alt texts for any flagged images.
+Google can’t read images—it relies on alt text to understand them.
+I write custom alt texts for flagged images.

 4. Page Load Speed Issues